rohan1358/RJs-PointOfSales/README.md

 $npm install
 ```

-Before run this, you must run backend first, then
+Before run this, you must run backend first, then running
 ```bash
 $npm start
 ```